 Cryptocurrencies have become a popular investment in recent years.
 Satoshi Nakamoto launched the Bitcoin, the first cryptocurrency, in 2009.
 Since then many experts believe it to be a fad, while others believe it is here to stay.

 What are cryptocurrencies?
 Cryptocurrency is a digital currency that can be used to conduct transactions like regular money.
 The currency is built with cryptographic protocols that make the transactions more secure and difficult to counterfeit.

 Some have made millions while others have lost millions.
 The value of Bitcoin hit an all-time high of close to $20,000 in December of 2017.
-Since then it has dropped to a low of $3,200, and as of June 2019, hovered around $8,100.
+Since then it has dropped to a low of $3,200, and as of June 2019, hovering around $8,100.

 If you invested $1,000 in early 2017, it would be worth about $8,150.
 Even though it would be much less than at its peak, you would still have a profit.
-If you purchased $1,000 at its height at in December 2017, you would have lost about $11,850.
+If you purchased $1,000 at its height in December 2017, you would have lost about $11,850.
 Volatility is very common for pretty much all cryptocurrencies.

 Do Your Homework

 With any investment, it’s imperative that you are doing your due diligence.
 Mad Money’s Jim Cramer recommends spending at least one hour per week per stock doing the proper research.
 This way if anything happens, you know what’s going on.